rhammell/forest-watch/README.md

 Projects can be explored by either clicking a menu item or map polygon.
 This will scoll the menu to highlight selected project's details, and center the map on the corresponding boundary polygon.

-Select buttons along the bottom of the map allow user to choose the date range and format of satellite imagery to display.
-True Color, False Color, and NDVI imagery formats each provide a unique way to investigate the land-cover by highlighting trees and vegetation.
+Buttons along the bottom of the map allow user to choose the date range and format of satellite imagery to display.
+True Color, False Color, and NDVI imagery formats each provide a unique way to visualize the land-cover encompassed by a project's outline.

 <div align="center">
   <div>